How to Be Submissive: The Ultimate Guide

 - Eating a healthy diet

 - Having good hygiene and grooming

-Remember, true submission is not just a role, it is a way of life.
-Being a submissive in a D/s relationship means they are held to a higher standard than just a vanilla partner, but it is all worth it.
+Remember, true submission is not just a role but a way of life.
+Knowing how to be submissive in a D/s relationship means you understand that you are held to a higher standard than just a vanilla partner, but it is all worth it.
 They will receive the ultimate gift of a Dom’s complete approval.